shaloo/docs.arcana/docs/gasless/gasless-install.md

 ---
 alias: web-gasless-install
 title: 'Install Gasless SDK'
-description: 'How to install gasless SDK in order to integrate an app with it and enable gasless transactions for third-party wallets.'
+description: 'How to install gasless SDK and integrate an app to enable gasless transactions for third-party wallets.'
 arcana:
   root_rel_path: ..
   app_type: "Gasless"